hackle/blog-rust/raw/blog-rewrite-in-rust.md

     B: FromIterator<Self::Item>
 ```

-Here is a telling difference: while in C# / Kotlin we would define an extension method, the return type must be concrete.
+So the return type is of some trait `FromIterator<T>`.
+Here is a telling difference: in C# / Kotlin we would define an extension method, the return type must be concrete.
 Whereas in Rust it's kept completely open - any type that implements `FromIterator<_>` (`Item` is mostly irrelavent here) can share the same `collect` method.
 Such strong type inference brings near dynamic feeling and is a reminder of Haskell's type system.

 Maybe slightly more intuitively the above examples can also be written as below using the so-called "turbofish" style.